 The Rise of Computational Acid-Base Chemistry

 Computational methods are increasingly being used to study acid-base chemistry, providing insights into reaction mechanisms and predicting the properties of new acids and bases.
-Density functional theory (DFT) and other quantum chemical methods can accurately model acid-base reactions, helping researchers design more effective catalysts and understand complex chemical processes.
+That's why density functional theory (DFT) and other quantum chemical methods can accurately model acid-base reactions, helping researchers design more effective catalysts and understand complex chemical processes.
 Computational chemistry also plays a role in predicting the behavior of acids and bases in different environments, such as industrial processes or biological systems.

 Tips and Expert Advice